 Merchandise isn’t always the best choice for rewards because it can take more points or miles to cover the cost of an item than buying it in stores or online.
-So, it may feel like you are saving money, but you may have spent more than the product than it was worth.
+So, it may feel like you are saving money, but you may have spent more than the product was worth.

 Cashback, points, and miles are a great way to save money with a rewards card.
 Consider all your options before redeeming points to make sure you aren’t leaving cash at the table.